alister33/phpcent/README.md

 Phpcent
 ========

-Php library to communicate with Centrifuge
+Php library to communicate with Centrifuge version above 0.7

 Library is published on the Composer: https://packagist.org/packages/sl4mmer/phpcent
 ```php